It sounds innocent enough.

 Everybody’s already there.

-The language learning website you’re subscribed to is probably on Twitter.
+The language learning app or website you’re subscribed to is probably on Twitter.
 The language teachers and target-language vloggers whose YouTube videos you love probably also have Twitter accounts.
 They might even be dishing out unique content there.
 Everybody, including regular native speakers who have some very interesting things to say, is available for the “Follow.”

 You’ll not run out of language material on this platform.
 Many people are tweeting daily.
 Active users are tweeting multiple times a day.
 What you get is authentic material that mirrors how native speakers actually use their language.
 Very often, how people tweet is also how they would speak in real life.